 Choosing new small appliances

 Small appliances like toasters, blenders, and microwaves have come a long way over the past few years.
+Depending on what you cook and eat on a daily basis, you may want to invest in higher-end models so they can take on a few tasks at once.

 Golden brown toast is a tap away

-Microwaves that can bake too
+Microwaves that can bake, too

-Specialty appliances that are worth the upgrade
+Specialty appliances worth the upgrade

-Some small appliances aren’t used every day, but they are go-to’s whether you’re cooking for a busy family or you’re a solo chef.
+Some small appliances aren’t used every day, but they are go-tos whether you’re cooking for a busy family or you’re a solo chef.

 Maybe you want to add one of the latest large food processors or a new Belgian waffle maker for cold winter Saturday breakfasts?
-There are so many ways you can upgrade your appliances, and I’ve only scratched the surface of the different models and latest options.
+There are so many ways you can upgrade your appliances, and I’ve only scratched the surface of the different models and the latest options.